Revature-Capstone-1350/e-commerce-backend/README.md

 Building with the Dockerfile requires the following:
 - Apache Maven 3.8.6

 You have the option to build SkyView's backend using the supplied Dockerfile.
 In order to use it, navigate to the root of the repository, and run `mvn clean package`, followed by `docker build -t . skyview` and `docker run -d skyview --name <container-name>`.
-Doing so will containerize and then launch the backend on `localhost:5000`.
+Doing so will containerize and then launch the backend on `<container-ip>:5000`.
+Find the IP of your container using the output of `docker inspect <container-name> | grep IPAddress`.
 This is a good way to simply run this if you do not intend on modifying it; nothing else is required.
-You can also use the provided shell script to automate this.
+You can also use the provided shell script to automate this (`create-container.sh`).

 ## Building from source